 Is there a way to reserve popular or difficult to find items?

 The Library Catalog's request system allows you to reserve popular items or items not owned by your local library.
-A $1 fee is added to patron accounts for requesting each DVD, Blu-rays or VHS tape, including family-oriented, feature-length films.
-A 25-cent fee is added to patron accounts for requesting print and audio material (juvenile items excluded).
-The unclaimed hold fee is $1.00 for each adult DVD, Blu-ray or VHS tape.
-The unclaimed fee for all other items is $.50.
-Unclaimed fees are instituted 8 days from the date notification is sent to the borrower.
+A $1.00 fee is added to patron accounts for requesting each DVD, Blu-ray or VHS tape, including family-oriented, feature-length films.
+A $.25 fee is added to patron accounts for requesting print and audio material (juvenile items excluded).
+For items not picked up, an unclaimed hold fee is assessed 8 days from the date notification is sent to the borrower.
+The unclaimed hold fee is $1.00 for all media items and $.50 for all print items (including adult, young adult and juvenile).
 The Library card used to place the request must be the library card used to check out the item.

 If you have a valid library card and four-digit PIN, you may request materials online.
 To place a request, you must first locate the item in the Library’s Catalog.
 When you identify the title you wish to request, Click on the “Request Title” icon on the left-hand side of the page.
 Complete the My Account log in and submit your request.
 The Catalog’s Help section contains detailed instructions on how to place a request.
 Detailed information may be found here.